10xSebastian/tesseract/README.md

 ## Principles

-## Modules & Components
+## Modules
 With modules, concerns are separated.
 It's a self-contained unit that in a bigger context can be reused to execute the same action/functionality over and over again.
 Flexibility and reuseablity are the benefits of modules.

+## Components
 A component, by definition, is a unit of composition.
 It the context of this css-framwork, a component is made up of multiple modules.

-## CSS Normalization / CSS Reset
+## CSS Reset vs. CSS Normalization
-Tesseract uses [normalize.css](https://necolas.github.io/normalize.css/) to make browsers render all elements more consistently and in line with modern standards.
-It precisely targets only the styles that need normalizing.
+Tesseract uses [css-reset](https://github.com/shannonmoeller/reset-css) to remove all default browser css values for elements.
+This follows the principle of seperation of concerns (see [principles](https://github.com/pape-io/tesseract#principles)).

 ## Development